Conformal Blocks from Celestial Gluon Amplitudes

 What is the origin of an infinite tower of primary fields in CCFT?
 What is their four-dimensional interpretation?
 Some of them are certainly the ``supertranslation modes'' of gluon fields.
 While supertranslations shift conformal field dimensions \cite{Stieberger1812}, they do not change spin or gauge group representations.
 The presence of higher spin fields in various group representations indicates that CCFT symmetries go far beyond the BMS symmetry.
 A related question is what is the role of four-dimensional conformal symmetry enjoyed by Yang-Mills theory at the tree level?
 How is it realized at the level of these higher spin states?
 A detailed analysis of conformal blocks should help answering all these questions.
-1mm {\bf Acknowledgments}\\[1mm] We are grateful to V.\ Dotsenko, H.\ Osborn, D.\ Stanford, B.\ Van Rees, and M.\ Zlotnikov for useful correspondence.
+1mm {\bf Acknowledgments}\\[2mm] We are grateful to V.\ Dotsenko, H.\ Osborn, D.\ Stanford, B.\ Van Rees, and M.\ Zlotnikov for useful correspondence.
 This material is based in part upon work supported by the National Science Foundation under Grant Number PHY--1913328.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.